Charles Osgood: Radio

 Osgood moved over to CBS Radio in 1967 when it became clear, in his words, that he "wasn't going anywhere" at ABC.
 He worked as a reporter and anchor for WCBS.
 In August 1967, he anchored the first morning drive shift for WCBS after its conversion to an all-news format.
 The first day of all-news programming aired on WCBS-FM after an airplane crashed into the AM station's antenna tower on New York's High Island, keeping WCBS off air until a temporary tower could be erected.

-Osgood anchored The Osgood File on of Westwood One, a daily commentary morning show.
+Osgood anchored The Osgood File on Westwood One, a daily commentary morning show.
 It began as a segment on WCBS in 1967 and went national in 1971.
 Each three-minute Osgood File focused on a single story, ranging from a breaking development of national importance to a whimsical human-interest vignette.
 Some of those he did in rhyme, which is why he was known as CBS's "Poet in Residence."
 He continued these broadcasts until December 29, 2017.